-2007 Budget Request
+2008 Budget Request

-The amount of \$3,988,443 is the Auditor General's budget request for 2007 and represents the Auditor General's detailed analysis of audit resource requirements including the operation of the Fraud and Waste Hotline Program for the City.
-This amount represents an increase of 2.8 per cent over last year's approved budget and accommodates salary increases plus the annualization of the approved hiring of one staff member during 2006.
+The amount of \$4,147,321 is the Auditor General's budget request for 2008 and represents the Auditor General's detailed analysis of audit resource requirements including the operation of the Fraud and Waste Hotline Program for the City.
+This amount represents an increase of 4.0 per cent over last year's approved budget and accommodates salary increases and other corporate economic factor increases.

-The majority of the Auditor General's 2007 budget request consists of salaries and benefits.
-In fact, out of a budget of \$3,988,443 an amount of \$3,519,151 or 88 per cent consists of salaries and benefits.
-More importantly, however, the Auditor General has no control over the fees paid to the external audit firm in the amount of \$320,755.
-If this amount was excluded from the budget of the Auditor General, the actual percentage of salaries and benefits is in the range of 96 per cent.
+The majority of the Auditor General's 2008 budget request consists of salaries and benefits.
+In fact, out of a budget of \$4,147,321 an amount of \$3,690,231 or 89 per cent consists of salaries and benefits.

+Futher, the Auditor General has no control over the \$320,755 in external audit fees paid to the external audit firm as the amount is predetermined based on a five year contract.
+If this amount is excluded from the budget of the Auditor General's Office, the actual percentage of the salaries and benefits to the total budget is in the range of 96 per cent.

 The Auditor General's Office currently operates with a staff of 26 professionals and 3 administrative staff.
-We are not requesting any additional staff in 2007.
-As of December 31, 2006, the Auditor General's Office is operating with a full staff complement.
+We are not requesting any additional staff in 2008.
+As of December 31, 2007, the Auditor General's Office is operating one position short of a full staff complement.
+The vacant position has not been filled in order to comply with the current cost containment initiative.

-In order to reduce the budget to last year's level of \$3,881,262, an amount of \$107,181 would have to be deducted from the 2007 budget request.
-Such a reduction can only be accommodated by reducing one staff member.
+In order to reduce the budget to last year's level of \$3,988,401 an amount of \$158,920 would have to be deducted from the 2008 budget request.
+Such a reduction can only be accommodated by reducing the level of staff by two.